-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the highest
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the outof-network hospital authorized by the plan and your cost is the highest

 Services that are covered for you What you must pay when you get these services Emergency care (continued) network is the same as for such services furnished in-network. cost sharing you would pay at a network hospital.
 Health and wellness education programs AvMed offers the SilverSneakers program, a gym and fitness benefit.
-You pay \$0 copay.
 Members receive copies of our quarterly Aspire magazine at no additional cost.
 Members also receive (i) personal health assessment and scorecard and (ii) E-coaching courses and health center.
+You pay \$0 copay.
 We offer a 24-hour telephone health information line, "AvMed's Nurse On Call" at 1-888-866-5432 (TTY 711) at no additional cost to the member.
 Callers can speak with a registered nurse for answers to health questions or guidance on health-related issues.
-Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other Medicare-covered hearing exams: \$5 copay Hearing aid fitting evaluation: qualified providers. \$0 copay In addition to Medicare-covered benefits, we also cover the following through NationsHearing: Haaring aider Routine hearing exams: one exam every year Hearing aids: • Hearing aids: up to \$1,000 for hearing aids, per ear, every two Entry technology level: years from NationsHearing.
-You are responsible for any \$0 per hearing aid remaining cost after the plan's benefit maximum is applied.
-Basic technology level:

-Hearing aid purchases include:
+Hearing services Diagnostic hearing and balance evaluations performed by your Medicare-covered hearing exams: \$5 copay provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other Hearing aid fitting evaluation: qualified providers. \$0 copay In addition to Medicare-covered benefits, we also cover the following through NationsHearing: Hearing aids: Routine hearing exams: one exam every yearHearing aids: up to \$1,000 for hearing aids, per ear, every two Entry technology level: years from NationsHearing.
+You are responsible for any \$0 per hearing aid remaining cost after the plan's benefit maximum is applied.Hearing aid fitting evaluations: one hearing aid fitting/evaluation Basic technology level: every year \$75 per hearing aid Hearing aid purchases include: Prime technology level: 3 follow-up visits within the first year of the initial fitting date \$375 per hearing aid • 60-day trial period from the date of fitting Preferred technology level: 60 batteries per year per hearing aid (3-year supply) 3-year manufacturer repair warranty \$675 per hearing aid • 1-time replacement coverage for lost, stolen, or damaged hearing Advanced technology level: aid (deductible may apply per aid)First set of ear molds (when needed) \$975 per hearing aid Premium technology level: